 Too much oil causes spooge (unburned oil) and too little oil causes premature wear of the rings.

 Examples of my calculators trueness:

 Motul recommends their 800 Off Road be used at 50:1 and my calculator shows its ratio to be the same for a water cooled engine reving to 12,000 RPM.
 I choose 12,000 for extreme use because that is what a modern 125cc revs to.
 And the oil manufacturers usually recommend a racing oil at a ratio that will protect an extreme motocross engine such as a 125cc.

 Bel-Ray's rep emailed me that he recommends their H1-R be used at 40:1 for 125cc motocross and my calculator shows 35:1 for it.

 for a mineral oil:

-Spectro 2T is not advertised as a racing oil but something that can be used in oil injector systems so we can say it is for up to 10,000 RPM at the recommended ratio of 32:1 which is exactly what my calculator shows for it at 10,000 RPM.
+Spectro 2T is not advertised as a racing oil but something that can be used in oil injector systems so we can say it is for up to 10,000 RPM at the recommended ratio of 32:1 and my calculator shows 35:1 for it.

 - - - -

 emailed to me from Bel-Ray: "Lubrication quality is going to be very similar between synthetic and non-synthetic base oils.
 Synthetic oils typically burn more cleanly than comparable mineral oils so they tend not form as many deposits and produce as much residue; which can effect the lubrication process.
 Some synthetics do form very strong films though, such as esters.
 Those esters form polar bonds to the metal which gives them some extra ability to resist the breaking down of the lubricant film.
 This property is independent of viscosity."